-The University of Texas at Austin’s Division of Diversity and Community Engagement (DDCE) recently honored Justice Center research attorney Meg Clifford for her contributions to “HT/UT College to Career: Law,” a prelaw undergraduate scholars program for students at the University of Texas at Austin and Huston-Tillotson University.
+The University of Texas at Austin’s Division of Diversity and Community Engagement (DDCE) recently honored Justice Center staff attorney Meg Clifford for her contributions to “HT/UT College to Career: Law,” a prelaw undergraduate scholars program for students at the University of Texas at Austin and Huston-Tillotson University.

 HT/UT College to Career: Law (formerly known as Discover Law) is a collaboration between Texas Law, Huston-Tillotson University, and UT Austin, and is housed in DDCE’s Longhorn Center for Academic Excellence.
 Participating undergraduates attend a 5 week summer program on legal reasoning and writing, the legal profession and legal careers, the law school admissions process, and the law school experience.
 HT/UT College to Career: Law also includes supplemental activities and mentoring over the next academic year.
 Its primary goal is to increase the numbers of undergraduate students of color at UT Austin and Huston-Tillotson University who apply to and are accepted into law school.